-- 1. The student must complete 60 semester hours. - 2.
-The last 15 hours must be earned at Mineral Area College. - 3.
-Hours must total sixty (60) semester hours. - 4.
-All potential graduates are required to attend a graduate seminar. - Application for graduation candidacy must be filed during the first two weeks of the fall and spring semesters and during the first week of the summer term.
+- 1. Sixty semester hours plus two hours of PE activity classes.
+School Health may be taken as a substitute only with a physician's excuse. - 2.
+Application for graduation must be filed with the registrar first two weeks after the fall and spring semester begins and during the first week of the summer eight week term.
 Applications received after that date will be held until the following semester.